Calculus

 to calculate a numerical approximation

-To calculate the integral (antiderivative) of a function, use the Integrate
+To calculate the integral (antiderivative) of a function, use the

-function or NIntegrate
+function to calculate a symbolic integral or NIntegrate

-The derivative is a measure of how a function changes as its input changes.
 It is the ratio of the change in the value of a function to the change in its input value.

 The derivative of a function f(x)